-At Summit Medical Group Oregon, our goal is to ensure that each patient’s individual care is met in the right way, at the right time, at the right location and by the right provider.
+At Summit Health, our goal is to ensure that each patient’s individual care is met in the right way, at the right time, at the right location and by the right provider.
 Our Patient-Centered Medical Home (PCMH) exists for that very reason.
 This team-based model of care, led by a primary care physician, provides continuous and coordinated care to ensure the highest level of healthcare.

 Your physician-led PCMH team works together to provide high quality care, backed by medical evidence to increase access to providers, clear communication and care coordination with your other healthcare providers.
 This team coordinates all of a patient’s health needs, including management of chronic conditions, behavioral health, visits to specialists, hospital admissions, information about preventative screenings, check-ups, tests and care advice during office hours.